-Required elements of this section include the following items.
+Required elements of this section include the following items:

-- A list of marketing plan expense claims yet to be submitted for reimbursement from AASHTO, if any - $\circ~$ An estimate of the final total of expenses involved with executing the marketing plan - Copies of all submitted expense claims in an appendix
+- A list of marketing plan expense claims yet to be submitted for reimbursement from AASHTO, if any - An estimate of the final total of expenses involved with executing the marketing plan - · Copies of all submitted expense claims in an appendix

-All expenses must be submitted to the AASHTO program manager within three months { Deleted: following closeout.
-Comment [MLRN10]: Should added?
-If so, please provide the nu
+All expenses must be submitted to the AASHTO program manager within three months following closeout.
 A closeout report template with additional guidance for creating the closeout report is provided in Appendix I.